 Online Video Training

 Foster Care Licensing requires each provider to complete a certain number of initial and on-going training hours.
 Provided are video trainings that are approved and can be used to complete these training hours.
 Each video training is listed below and has a short description of what is included.
 In order to receive credit for this training opportunity, each provider must watch the video/videos provided, follow along with the given information packet (power point) and then complete the self-test/post-test.
 When the provider has completed each section, the completed self-test/post-test must be returned to your Chisago County Licensor in order to receive credit for this training.
+Please ensure that your name and the date are on the form before submitting.

 This video training is presented by Deena McMahon.
 This video defines mental health and specifically addresses how it impacts children's development.
 This training has been approved and will meet the children's mental health requirement for foster care initial and on-going training.